Natural acrobats: ibex clamber across dam in southern Switzerland

 “It’s not an uncommon event in May or June, or at the end of the season, but you have to get up early to see it,” says Marclay.
 “You also need to be discreet and have a bit of luck, as hikers arriving from Van d’en Haut risk frightening [the ibex] away.”

 The presence of the animals on the dam is no coincidence.
-“Ibexes need mineral salts that they can’t find in their food, especially in winter.
-And as we have a dam here which is oozing with saltpetre, which contains these mineral salts, they lick it to restore their health for the summer,” explains Marclay.
+“Ibexes need mineral salts which they can’t find in their food, especially in winter.
+And as the dam here oozes saltpetre, which contains these mineral salts, they lick it to restore their health for the summer,” explains Marclay.

 Translated from French by DeepL/dos